ovh/cds/README.md

 #### Configuration on Git Repository

 Pipeline as code is a well-known concept of CI / CD tools.
 CDS, goes a step further and offers workflow as code.
 This is done by git-pushing using yaml configuration files of your workflow (+ pipeline, + applications, + environment).
-This is partucularly useful as you can test your new workflow on a dev branch, before merging the changes on the master branch.
+This is particularly useful as you can test your new workflow on a dev branch, before merging the changes on the master branch.

 #### Configuration as code on UI